-On the successful completion of the course, student will be able to
+Course Outccome

+ON SUCCESSFUL COMPLETION OF THIS COURSE , STUDENTS SHOULD BE PROFICIENT TO

-Design the model of a cell.
+Course No Course Outcome Details Knowledge level CO1 Design the model of a cell.
 Differentiate the structure of prokaryotic and eukaryotic cell.

-Explain the organization of Genes and chromosomes, chromosome morphology and its aberrations

-Compare and contrast the events of cell cycle and its regulation

-Explain the communications of cells with other cells and to the environment.
+K2 CO2 Explain the organization of Genes and chromosomes, chromosome morphology and its aberrations K2 CO3 Compare and contrast the events of cell cycle and its regulation К2 CO4 Explain the communications of cells with other cells and to the environment К3

+K3